 In a surprising recent development, single-term limits were eliminated for selected offices, including federal deputies.
 The 2021 midterm election will be the first since the 1930s where incumbents are allowed on the ballot (see Magar 2017 for details).
 This should introduce a degree of personal vote seeking among a subset of deputies with static ambition.
 While reformers further centralized nominations by keeping term limits in place for party switchers, this might not fully reign in competitive incumbents.
 Parties removing quality candidates—such as previous winners of elected office (Jacobson 1997), dynastic candidates (Enríquez González 2018), and what Zaller (1998) calls “prize fighters”—in order to secure nomination of docile newbies, risk losing those districts.
 I examine the effect of letting static ambition play out on debate in the partial 64th term.

-The institutional setting of legislative debate
+The Institutional Setting of Legislative Debate

 A prominent study of agenda setting in Mexico aims the focus on the executive in the legislative arena, and only secondarily on intra-cameral institutions.
-Casar (2016) characterizes debate in Congress as centralized: “[governing] bodies have the power . . . to conduct floor debates, including assigning turns and time to speakers” (p.
+Casar (2016) characterizes debate in Congress as centralized: “[governing] bodies have the power … to conduct floor debates, including assigning turns and time to speakers” (p.
 154).
 The overview of the structure of legislative debate in this section shows that this view has de facto practice in mind, because formal rules actually decentralize agenda power to a considerable extent.

 The Cámara’s Rules (Reglamento 2019) has prescriptions for debate, the Organic Law (Orgánica 2019) for congressional organization.
 There are two assembly governing bodies, the Junta and the Mesa.
 The Junta de Coordinación Política is the Cámara’s top decision-making organ.
 The leaders of all parties with no fewer than five deputies are represented.
 The majority leader presides the Junta throughout the term.
 In the absence of a majority party, however, the leaders of the top-three seat holding parties preside the Junta, alternating one year each.
 The Junta appoints and replaces committee members, prepares each session’s order of the day (orden del día), and in general makes and enforces party agreements.
 It decides by majority rule, with members’ votes weighted relative to group sizes in the plenary.
 The majority can control the Junta (cf. Cox and McCubbins 2005).

 The Mesa Directiva is the chamber’s steering board.
 The Mesa chair is the Cámara president ex-officio.
 The Mesa makeup has consensual traits even when a party has the majority.
 The Mesa is elected yearly by two-thirds supermajority of Cámara members from Junta-proposed candidates.
-While Mesa members can reelect, the chair must rotate between the top-three seat-holding parties, one year each.
+While Mesa members can re-elect, the chair must rotate between the top three seat-holding parties, one year each.

 Agenda control is somewhat decentralized.
 First, every committee report is guaranteed floor consideration and must be included in the order.
 Committees have ability to withhold bill reports, granting them a veto over proposals in their jurisdiction.
-A two-thirds vote in the floor overrides the veto.
+A two-thirds vote in the floor over-rides the veto.
 If committees were adequate agents of the Junta majority (cf. Cox and McCubbins 1993), they might prevent consideration of unwanted bills.
 But the Junta is required to distribute relatively powerful committee chairs proportionally among the parties—chairs distribute the committee’s staff and spending with great discretion (Casar 2011).
 And no party can control more than half of committee members, forcing vote-buying or plain cooperation across the aisles.
 Therefore, some committees are bound to be preference outliers.